chocoluffy/web-proxy/README.md

 - [TRY]: if we can parse the header info and send that information to the client at the same time.

 - use Rio instead of normal IO for read and write.

+- whenver init with `char var[xx]`, note that such var refers to random memory, should mark the ending position as `\0`, such that we know where to stop, and not printing out random trash.